 3. Lawyers are trained to be negative

 As lawyers we are trained to look for negatives.
-It is in our DNA to find flaws and risks, criticise and assume the worst; and when a risk needs to be accepted, a private practice lawyer refers the decision to his or her client.
+It is in our “DNA” to find flaws and risks, criticise and assume the worst; and when a risk needs to be accepted, a private practice lawyer refers the decision to their client.

-As leaders of a legal in-house function, we need to have access to different perspectives and resources.
-We need to become more creative and able to position our legal advice in the light of business realities and pragmatism.
-Our job is to develop strategies and find solutions rather than problems.
-We need to understand the bigger commercial issues and be brave enough to make a call on certain risks.
+As leaders of a legal in-house function, you need to have access to different perspectives and resources.
+You need to become more creative and able to position your legal advice in the light of business realities and pragmatism.
+Your job is to develop strategies and find solutions rather than problems.
+You need to understand the bigger commercial issues and be brave enough to make a call on certain risks.

 What’s your experience?